Holistic Management International: Publications

 HMI publishes an online journal called In Practice.

 Awards and grants

 In 2005 HMI was awarded a substantial grant from U.S. Agency for International Development (USAID) for work in Africa.

 In 2008 HMI was awarded $329,750 from USAID's Office of Foreign Disaster Assistance to address drought disaster issues in Zimbabwe.

 In 2009 HMI was awarded $639,301 for their beginning farmers program.

 In 2011 Farm Aid awarded a grant to HMI for $5000 in support of their Beginning Farmers and Ranchers program in Texas.
 In 2012 $7,500 to help new farmers incorporate environmental, economic and social sustainability through the Whole Farm Planning curriculum.

 In 2012 HMI was awarded a $537,101 federal grant from USDA to train first-time women farmers in whole farm planning.

 In 2013 HMI was awarded a $60,400 federal grant from USDA Western SARE to train agricultural professionals in Holistic Management® Whole Farm/Ranch Planning.

+In 2023 HMI was awarded $50,000 grant for Regenerating Agriculture in NM.